 For every maternal death, 100 or more women suffer severe maternal morbidity, a potentially life-threatening diagnosis, or a life-saving procedure that is associated with pregnancy.
 Examples include organ failure (e.g., acute renal failure, liver, respiratory), obstetric shock, pulmonary embolism, amniotic embolism, eclampsia, septicemia, cardiac events, mechanical ventilation, transfusion, invasive hemodynamic monitoring, and hysterectomy.
 Severe maternal morbidity is rising and affects approximately 52,000 women annually in the United States (Callaghan, et al., 2012).
-Studies using the Healthcare Cost and Utilization Project (HCUP) Nationwide Inpatient Sample (NIS) show the prevalence of at least one severe complication of pregnancy rose 75 percent from 1998-1999 to 2008-2009: renal failure increased by 97 percent, thrombotic embolism by 100 percent, adult respiratory distress syndrome by 75 percent, blood transfusion by 183 percent, and ventilation by 34 percent.
-Similar to maternal and neonatal mortality, minority women are more likely to experience severe maternal morbidity than white women (Callaghan, et al., 2012).
+Studies using the Nationwide Inpatient Sample show the prevalence of at least one severe complication rose 75 percent from 1998-1999 to 2008-2009: renal failure increased by 97 percent, thrombolic embolism by 100 percent, adult respiratory distress syndrome by 75 percent, blood transfusion by 183 percent, and ventilation by 34 percent (Elixhauser, Wier, 2011).

+Similar to maternal and neonatal mortality, minority women are more likely to suffer severe maternal morbidity than white women (Callaghan, et al., 2012).
 Severe morbidity is more common at the extremes of reproductive age and for black women as compared with white women.
-Improving quality and safety of care is an important lever to address these issues, as research suggests that at least one-third to one-half of maternal deaths in the United States may be preventable through improvements in quality of care (Berg, Atrash, Koonin, 1996; Hoyert, Danel, Tully, 2000; Nannini, Weiss, Goldstein, et al., 2002).
-Additional studies suggest that on the continuum of care to adverse pregnancy outcomes, there are a number of points that can be impacted by improved safety and quality (Joint Commission, 2010).
-All four structural measures in the HROB measure set are critical to ensure the safety of mothers and babies in the setting of deliveries that are of higher risk, whether due to maternal comorbidities or complications of pregnancy (American Academy of Pediatrics, 2012; California Maternal Quality Care Collaborative, 2015).
-We refer to these collectively as high-risk deliveries.
+Quality and safety of care are important levers to address these issues as research suggests that at least one-third to one-half of maternal deaths in the United States may be preventable through improvements in quality of care (Berg, Atrash, Koonin, et al., 1996; Hoyert, Danel, Tully, 2000; Nannini, Weiss, Goldstein, et al., 2002).
+Additional studies suggest that on the continuum of care to adverse pregnancy outcomes, there are a number of points that can be impacted by improved safety and quality (The Joint Commission, 2010).
+All four structural measures are critical to ensure safety of mothers and babies in the setting of deliveries that are of higher risk, whether due to maternal comorbidities or complications of pregnancy (American Academy of Pediatrics [AAP], 2012; California Maternal Quality Care Collaborative [CMQC], 2010).
+We refer to these collectively as high risk deliveries.

-To improve care for women who require high-risk obstetrical services, it is imperative that quality measures address the availability of high-risk obstetrical services by assessing how available key services are at hospitals providing obstetric care.
-Agencies such as the March of Dimes, American Academy of Pediatrics, American College of Obstetricians and Gynecologists, American Academy of Family Physicians, and American Medical Association have emphasized the need for stratification of facilities based on levels of maternal care, so that the definition of levels of care should be based on the capability to provide more complex care.
-For example, Table 1 (see Supporting Documents) displays the Indiana Perinatal Network's criteria on when to seek a consultation and when to refer or transport a pregnant woman.
-Similarly, quality measures can play a critical role in identifying gaps in care delivery and subsequently act to decrease severe maternal morbidity and mortality (Hankins, et al., 2012).
+To improve care for women who require HROB services, it is imperative that quality measures address the availability of such services by assessing how available key services are at hospitals providing obstetric care.
+Agencies such as the March of Dimes, AAP, American College of Obstetricians and Gynecologists, American Academy of Family Physicians, and American Medical Association have emphasized the need for stratification of facilities based on levels of maternal care, so that the definition of levels of care should be based on the capability to provide more complex care.
+For example, Table 1 (see Supporting Documents) displays the Indiana Perinatal Network's criteria on when to consult, refer, or transport a pregnant woman.
+Similarly, quality measures can play a critical role in identifying gaps in care delivery and subsequently advance efforts to decrease severe maternal morbidity and mortality (Hankins, et al., 2012).

 The CAPQuaM measure development process sought to ground availability measures in a definitional framework of what constitutes a high-risk obstetrical service.
-First, we approached the literature to establish a construct of conditions that potentially can be considered as high-risk, increasing the risk of maternal and/or infant morbidity and mortality.
-We subsequently convened a multidisciplinary panel of national experts to provide leadership, including helping to establish definitions for both availability and for high-risk obstetrical services.
-The Panel held a telephone meeting, conducted pre-work via email, and participated in a 2-day face-to-face meeting.
-By the conclusion of the meeting, the Panel had rated a variety of constructs using this adaptation of the two round RAND/UCLA modified Delphi process.
+First, we approached the literature to establish a construct of conditions that potentially can be considered as high risk, increasing the risk of maternal and/or infant morbidity and mortality.
+We subsequently convened a multidisciplinary panel of national experts to provide leadership, including helping to establish definitions for both availability and HROB services.
+The panel held a telephone meeting, conducted pre-work via email, and participated in a 2-day in-person meeting.
+By the conclusion of the meeting, the panel had rated a variety of constructs using this adaptation of the two round RAND/UCLA modified Delphi process.